A New Day Yesterday (Joe Bonamassa album)

 A New Day Yesterday is the debut studio album by American blues rock musician Joe Bonamassa.
-Recorded at Pyramid Recording Studios in Ithaca, New York, it was produced by Tom Dowd and released on October 24, 2000 by independent record label Okeh in tandem with Epic Records and 550 Music.
+Recorded at Pyramid Recording Studios in Ithaca, New York, it was produced by Tom Dowd and released on October 24, 2000, by independent record label Okeh in tandem with Epic Records and 550 Music.
 The album registered at number 9 on the US Billboard Top Blues Albums chart and spawned the singles "Miss You, Hate You" in 2001 and "Colour and Shape" in 2002.

 Taking its title from the song of the same name by British progressive rock band Jethro Tull, a recording of which is featured on the album, A New Day Yesterday features six original tracks written by Bonamassa and others, in addition to six cover versions of songs by classic blues and rock artists.
 The album was reviewed positively by critics, who praised Bonamassa's performances throughout on both the original and cover songs, identifying it as a strong debut release.

-To mark the album's 20th anniversary, A New Day Yesterday was remixed, remastered and released in 2020 under the title A New Day Now: 20th Anniversary Edition.
-The reissue was produced by Kevin Shirley, features re-recorded vocal tracks, and includes three previously unreleased recordings from 1997 produced by Steven Van Zandt.
+To mark the album's 20th anniversary, A New Day Yesterday was remixed, remastered and reissued in 2020 under the title A New Day Now: 20th Anniversary Edition.
+The reissue was produced by Kevin Shirley, features re-recorded vocals, and includes three previously unreleased recordings from 1997 produced by Steven Van Zandt.
 A New Day Now topped the US Billboard Blues Albums chart.
-The anniversary edition of "Colour and Shape" was also released as a single.
+The remixes of "Cradle Rock" and "Colour and Shape" were issued as singles.